-The REIT's strategy is to own an institutional quality portfolio of assets in stable and growing office markets in North America, where millions of people work every day.
+The REIT's strategy is to own an institutional quality portfolio of assets in stable and growing office markets.
 The REIT seeks out assets that can be purchased at a significant discount to peak and replacement value while retaining stable operating fundamentals so as to allow the potential for superior risk-adjusted returns.
 Management believes that approximately two-thirds of office inventory is often overlooked by large institutional investors for various reasons.
-The REIT's portfolio of office properties provides diversification, an ability to generate cash flow to provide distributions to Unitholders, while also providing the opportunity to grow net asset value on a per unit basis.
+The REIT's portfolio of office properties provides diversification and an ability to generate cash flow to provide distributions to Unitholders, while also providing the opportunity to grow net asset value on a per unit basis.